toucanfoosh/is-jailbreak/README.md

 If you are interested in contributing to this project, feel free to hop over to the github page and submit a pull request.

-- For whatever reason strings like 'This is a normal string' and 'Hello there' are flagged as jailbreak strings with the 'index.ts' code, but not the python code.
+- For whatever reason strings like 'This is a normal string' are flagged as jailbreak strings with the 'index.ts' code, but not the python code.
   - This is probably due to some inconsistent code for interacting with the model between the two languages.